-All HISD stakeholders should stay home if they are sick and/or display symptoms of COVID-19 (e.g., severe headache, cough, fever, diarrhea, loss of taste, loss of smell, severe fatigue, or muscle aches) which cannot be explained by another pre-existing illness or condition, or if they have been exposed to someone who is presumed or has tested positive for COVID-19.
-Additionally, unvaccinated students or staff members who have a household member who has symptoms indicative of a probable COVID-19 case must stay home until the probable case has received a negative COVID-19 test.
+All HISD stakeholders should stay home if they are sick and/or display symptoms of COVID-19 (e.g., severe headache, cough, fever, diarrhea, loss of taste, loss of smell, severe fatigue, or muscle aches) which cannot be explained by another pre-existing illness or condition.
+Additionally, HISD stakeholders who have a household member who has symptoms indicative of probably COVID-19 must stay home for 10 days, get tested for COVID-19 on Day 5, and continue to wear a mask around others.